 God-centered Worship – Providence exists for God.
 We center our worship around the Triune God.
 Our worship is intended more to please Him than to please the worshipers, and to be reverent without being stuffy.

 Sound Doctrine – Providence is part of the Orthodox Presbyterian Church, a Bible-believing Presbyterian denomination.
 We believe that the Bible is the inerrant word of God, the only infallible rule of faith and practice, and that it is summarized in the Westminster Confession of Faith and Catechisms, a historic doctrinal statement from the mid-1600s.

 Practical Godliness – At Providence, we intend to promote living by Biblical standards of behavior every day of the week, not just Sundays.
 The preaching and teaching here show us how.

-Nurturing Families – Providence nurtures not only individuals, but families as well.
+Christian Nurture – Providence nurtures not only individuals, but families as well.
 We help families nurture children by providing strong Sunday School, youth, and children’s ministries that teach Biblical doctrine and living that reflects Christian belief.

 Meaningful Fellowship – At Providence, fellowship means that our union with Christ gives focus and meaning to our time together and our mutual love.